 High Interest Rates

 Allotment loans often come with very high interest rates.
-This means you’ll end up paying back a lot more money than you borrowed.
+This means you’ll end up paying the loan back a lot more money than you borrowed.

 Short Payment Periods

-You usually have to pay back allotment loans quickly, sometimes within a few months.
+You usually have to pay back allotment loans for federal, quickly, in affordable installments, sometimes within a few months.
 This can put a stress on your finances, especially if you’re on a tight budget.

 Risk of Overborrowing

-Since these loans are often easy to get, there’s a risk of borrowing more money than you can afford to pay back.
+Since these loans are often easy to get, there’s a risk of borrowing more money bad credit, than you can afford to pay back.
 This can lead to debt problems down the road.

 Tied to Income